 The first time someone does this to you in conversation (no matter how subtly), you're going to be blown away and flabbergasted.
 The tenth time, it'll be ordinary, and the 20th, boring.

-Today, if you go to an important meeting and the other people haven't bothered to Google you and your company, it's practically an offense.
+Today, if you go to an important meeting and the other people haven't bothered to Google you and your company, it's practically an offence.
 We're about to spend an hour together and you couldn't be bothered to look me up?
 It's expected, no longer amazing.

 On the other hand, consider Dolores, a clerk with kidney problems at a 7 Eleven, who broke all sorts of coffee sales records because she remembered the name of every customer who came in every morning.
 Unexpected and amazing.